Parsnip soup with dukkah

 Make eat share tag

 Did you recreate this recipe and was it tasty?
-Then definitely share it on social media and tag @sofiedumontchef!
+Be sure to share it on social media and tag @sofiedumontchef!
 I would love that!
 Enjoy.